websocket-client/websocket-client/README.md

 ## Installation

-First, install dependency `six` with the command `pip install six`.

-You can use either `python setup.py install` or `pip install websocket-client` to install.
+You can use either `python3 setup.py install` or `pip3 install websocket-client` to install.
 This module is tested on Python 3.6+.

 ## Usage Tips